codekow/G-010S-AP/unbricking.md

 socat udp-listen:6666 SYSTEM:/path/to/script
 ```

-The script interrupts the boot and transfers a file to the SFP module:
+The following script interrupts the boot and transfers a file to the SFP module:

 ```sh
 expect -c '